The Changing Seasons of Life Scott Pauley

 Fall is my favorite time of the year.
 At least in the fall!
 I actually love all of the seasons and am blessed to live in a part of the country where there are four very distinct seasons.
 The older I get, the more I enjoy the change of seasons.
 It reminds me so much of life.

 Football season has arrived (not one of the four, but important nevertheless).
-Soon the leaves will begin to change here in East Tennessee.
-The foothills will be alive with color.
+Soon, the leaves will begin to change around the nation.
+Mountain foothills will be alive with color.
 And then they will be gone, and another season will come.
-Image

-Seasons provide what the earth needs at a particular time, and prepares the earth for the next season.
-We could not stay in summer forever and we would not stay in winter forever!
+Seasons provide what the earth needs at a particular time, and prepare the earth for the next season.
+We could not stay in summer forever, and we would not stay in winter forever!
 And so it is with life.
 We need what God has for us in every season!

 Some seasons seem to go so quickly; others seem to hang on forever.
 Stop enduring the season you are in and see God at work in it…